Tom Machell: Career

 Television and film acting credits for Machell include Vera, Hullraisers, The Emily Atack Show, Doctors and Emmerdale.
 He was part of the modern cast of BBC Radio 4's revival of Our Friends in The North.

 In 2024, it was announced that Machell will write and star in a four part sitcom 'Tom and Lauren are going OOT' for BBC Radio 4 alongside fellow Geordie Lauren Pattison.
 The series also guest stars Julian Clarey and Louise Young.
 In August 2025 it was announced that Radio 4 commissioned a second series.

+Machell alongside Co-writer Pattison were nominated for the North East Culture Awards 2025 for Best Writer for Series 1 of Tom and Lauren are Going OOT.
+Machell was shortlisted for Best Comedy Performance of the Year at the BBC Audio Drama Awards 2026.